-The best test to look for Avascular necrosis is an MRI.
-X-rays are sometimes all that is required to see the bone damage.
-Avascular Necrosis can also be diagnosed through a bone scan.
+The best test to look for Avascular Necrosis is an MRI.
+The condition can also be diagnosed with a bone scan.
+Sometimes an X-ray is all that is required to see the bone damage.

 A clue that leads physicians to suspect Avascular Necrosis is that their patient is experiencing an amount of pain that is inconsistent with what is seen on x-ray.

-For example, a patient presents with severe groin pain and the x-ray of the hip is normal.
+Consider an example where a patient is experiencing severe groin pain but an x-ray of the hip is normal.
 Despite the x-ray result, the pain is intense resulting in difficulty bearing weight and walking.
 In this instance, Avascular Necrosis should be suspected and an MRI or bone scan should be arranged.